lbowes/falcon-9-simulation/README.md

 ![alt-text](https://github.com/lbowes/Falcon-9-Simulation/blob/master/screenshots/GridFinDeploy.gif "Grid fin deployment")

+## Status
+(Apr 19)
+Project is midway through a conversion from personal physics/graphics libraries (GameFramework) to 3rd party libraries (ProjectChrono, Irrlicht etc).
+The GIFs here reflect the **old state** of the application, but the current build does not.

 ## Aim
 I started this project with the aim of simulating the [landing](https://www.youtube.com/watch?v=ANv5UfZsvZQ) of the first stage of [SpaceX](https://www.spacex.com/)'s Falcon 9 launch vehicle.
-The company made history with this feat on the 22nd December 2015.
+The company made history with this feat in December 2015.
 The project has evolved to include the entire flight as well as support for additional vehicles in the future.

 ## Dependencies